Summer Building Hours are 7:30am - 3:00pm, Monday-Friday (excluding holidays). Regular building hours resume July 24, 2023.

-The Department of Instructional Interventions in collaboration with building staff provide opportunities for all students to receive additional enrichment, supports, and intervention.
+The Department of Student Services in collaboration with building staff provide opportunities for all students to receive additional enrichment, supports, and intervention.
 The process is implemented through a Response to Intervention (RTI) framework.
-This framework includes screening assessments, assessments to show growth, and speciailized interventions that are determined by a school based problem solving team.
+This framework includes screening assessments, assessments to show growth, and specialized interventions that are determined by a school based problem solving team.

-The Department of Instructional Interventions maintains and nurtures the collaboration and support of students in conjunction with the building staff.
+The Department of Student Services maintains and nurtures the collaboration and support of students in conjunction with the building staff.
 We support students through special programs and by embedding staff trained in social and emotional interventions and support.

 Student Assistance Counselors are available to support students at all of our Middle Schools and High Schools.
 The focus on interventions that promote healthy choices, abstinence from substances, crisis prevention and response, and they are members of each buildings problem solving team.